KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 };
 ```

-Now we create the `game_scene` class that inherits from the `base_scene` class.
-This class will be the entry point of our game scene.
+Create the `game_scene` class that inherits from the `base_scene` class.
+This class is the entry point of the game scene.

-The concrete class must override several functions such as update, `scene_name`.
+The concrete class must override several functions such as `update`, and `scene_name`.

-Flappy Bird is a game that needs an update for each tick, so we will fill the update function later.
+Leave the `update` function empty for the time being.

-For the `scene_name` function we’ll just return the name of the scene.
+The `scene_name` function returns the name of the scene.

 ```
 // Game Scene